 gangukan (Japanese Folk Toy Museum)

-There are two buildings for museum on the premises.
+The Museum consists of two buildings on the premises.

 The main building displays local toys of each prefecture from Hokkaido to Okinawa.

 Please go out to the courtyard.

-There are 3 rooms in the annex.
-The first room has various Daruma, toys of redsnapper, china bells and whistles.
+There are three rooms in the annex.
+The first room has various Daruma, china bells and whistles.

-The second room is on the second floor that has wooden toys, spinning tops and Guinness Supperlatires Limited Record Certificate with big wooden top was recognized by the Guinness World Record.
+The second room is on the second floor that has wooden toys, spinning tops and a big wooden top was recognized by the Guinness World Record.

 The last room has Hina dolls and Tenjin dolls.
-Tenjin is the male god of Learning.
-There are kites on your overhead.
+Tenjin is the god of Learning.
+There are also kites overhead.